-Equation~\eq{eq_Gamma_YM} represents a formal expression which is not applicable to the ground state of YM theory because Eq.~\eq{eq_Gamma_YM} corresponds to the anomalous breaking of scale symmetry associated with the perturbative renormalization of couplings -- hence the superscript ``pert'' in Eq.~\eq{eq_Gamma_YM} -- while in YM theory, the conformal symmetry is broken dynamically and non-perturbatively\footnote{In QCD, the magnitude of the dynamical breaking of conformal symmetry, $\avr{T^\mu_{\ \mu}} \simeq \Lambda_{\mathrm{QCD}}^4$, is determined by an intrinsic mass scale $\Lambda_{\mathrm{QCD}}$ of the order of a few hundred MeV.}.
-Despite this fact, Eq.~\eq{eq_Gamma_YM} still allows us to make another interesting relationship with already known effect: the instability of the perturbative gluonic vacuum.
+Equation~\eqref{eq_Gamma_YM} represents a formal expression that is not applicable to the ground state of YM theory because Eq.~\eqref{eq_Gamma_YM} corresponds to the anomalous breaking of scale symmetry associated with the perturbative renormalization of couplings -- hence the superscript ``pert'' in Eq.~\eqref{eq_Gamma_YM} -- while in YM theory, the conformal symmetry is broken dynamically and non-perturbatively~\footnote{In QCD, the magnitude of the dynamical breaking of conformal symmetry, $\avr{T^\mu_{\ \mu}} \simeq \Lambda_{\mathrm{QCD}}^4$, is determined by an intrinsic mass scale $\Lambda_{\mathrm{QCD}}$ of the order of a few hundred MeV.}.
+Despite this fact, Eq.~\eqref{eq_Gamma_YM} still allows us to make another interesting relationship with an already known effect: the instability of the perturbative gluonic vacuum.
 Indeed, since $\Gamma_{\mathrm{YM}} = 11 N_c (g {\bs B}^a)^2/(96 \pi) > 0$, even the weakest background gluomagnetic field leads to the creation of gluon pairs and makes the gluonic vacuum unstable.
-This observation matches well with the instability of the perturbative gluon vacuum~\cite{Nielsen:1978rm} which drives creation of the magnetic condensate (the Savvidi vacuum~\cite{Savvidy:1977as}) and the formation of the suggested magnetic-spaghetti vacuum state~\cite{Nielsen:1979xu,Ambjorn:1979xi} precisely due to the negativeness of the YM beta function, $\beta_{\mathrm{YM}}(g) < 0$ (see also a related critical discussion in Ref.~\cite{Yildiz1980}).
+This observation matches well with the instability of the perturbative gluon vacuum~\cite{Nielsen:1978rm} which drives creation of the magnetic condensate (the Savvidi vacuum~\cite{Savvidy:1977as}) and the formation of the suggested magnetic-spaghetti vacuum state~\cite{Nielsen:1979xu,Ambjorn:1979xi} precisely due to the negativeness of the YM beta function $\beta_{\mathrm{YM}}(g) < 0$ (see also \cite{Yildiz1980}).